mxagar/music_genre_classification/README.md

 All project and component dependencies are specified in the `conda.yaml` files.

-For the ML operations, you require
+For the ML operations, you require the following tools:

 - [MLflow](https://www.mlflow.org): management of step parametrized step executions.
 - [Weights and Biases](https://wandb.ai/site): tracking of experiments, artifacts, metrics, etc.